Philadelphia To Ease More COVID-19 Restrictions Next Week, Lift All Required Limits On Capacity In Any Setting On June 11

 PHILADELPHIA (CBS) — Philadelphia will ease more of its COVID-19 restrictions next week, officials announced Tuesday.
 Starting Friday, May 21, there will no longer be density limits in retail stores, museums, libraries and offices — this means employers can start having people come back to offices for work if they choose.

-Theaters and other gatherings with fixed seating indoors and outdoors will increase to 50% capacity with a minimum of three feet distance between persons of different groups.READ MORE: Students To Return To West Chester University For In-Person 2021 Fall Semester
+Theaters and other gatherings with fixed seating indoors and outdoors will increase to 50% capacity with a minimum of three feet distance between persons of different groups.READ MORE: Philadelphia Marathon Weekend Returns As Scaled Back Event In November

 The city is also ending the requirement that food must be purchased to serve alcohol.